-Baz Luhrmann’s The Great Gatsby has drawn much criticism from a number of critics, here Dylan Moore mounts a defence of Luhrmann’s movie.
+Baz Luhrmann’s The Great Gatsby has drawn much criticism.
+Here Dylan Moore mounts a defence for the movie adaption of the F Scott Fitzgerald novel.

 Critics were divided on Baz Luhrmann’s The Great Gatsby as soon as it emerged that the director of Romeo + Juliet, Moulin Rouge and Australia had taken on the challenge of interpreting F Scott Fitzgerald’s Great American Novel for the silver screen.
 To put it another way, film critics already have their opinion of Luhrmann.